krishnaramadas/krishnaramadas/README.md

 🔭 I’m currently working as a Data Engineering Intern at DataGrokr

-👯 I’m looking forward to build my career as a Data Scientist
+👯 I’m looking forward to build my career in Data Science and related fields

 📫 Reach me: krishnarajivnair@gmail.com